Rafase282/MyFCCWiki/Bonfire-Arguments-Optional.md

             return undefined;
         } else {return a + b;}
     } else {
-        // If only one parameter was found, returns a new function that expects two
-        // Store first argument before entering the new function scope var c = arguments[0];
+        var c = arguments[0];
-        // Check the number again, must be outside the function to about returning an object
-        // instead of undefined.
         if(checkNum(c)){
-            // Return function that expect a second argument. return function(arg2) {
+            return function(arg2) {
-                // Check for non-numbers
                 if (c === undefined || checkNum(arg2) === undefined) {
                     return undefined;
                 }else {
-                    // if numbers then add them.
                     return c + arg2;
                 }
             };